About Kay Reeve

 During my years as an administrator and facilitator at the Offshore Windfarm, I also learned the skill of public speaking, and took an adult education award, inducted new staff into the company, and delivered tool-box-talks to trade and service contractors.
 I was well aware of the importance of good communication.

-This all helped me in some way to write Brain Unchained – and keep paying it forward, in respect of those who payed forward to help us.
+This all helped me in some way to write Brain Unchained in 2020 but to pay it forward, in respect of those who payed forward to help us, this part of my own journey started with a TEDx Talk in 2017 on Tackling Teenage Depression.